 Post-workout

-Highly processed foods: Sugary snacks or fast food provide minimal nutrients and hinder recovery.
+Highly processed foods: Minimal nutrients in sugary snacks and fast food hinder recovery.

 Excessive alcohol: Alcohol dehydrates and hinders muscle repair.